rancher/trash/README.md

 ## Help

-For the world's convenience, `trash` can detect glide.yaml (and glide.yml, as well as trash.yaml) and use that instead of trash.yml (and you can Force it to use any other file).
+For the world's convenience, `trash` can detect glide.yaml (and glide.yml, as well as trash.yaml) and use that instead of trash.conf (and you can Force it to use any other file).
 Just in case, here's the program help:

 ```
 $ trash -h